lavaw/first08/README.md

 1. Describe the flows of the use case(s) as required in 1-11 ex.01.
 2. Describe the flows of the identified use case(s).  .
 3. Indicate your answers in the file ex04\_<product prefix>\_use case.docx.

-💡 [Tap here](https://forms.yandex.ru/cloud/65b909962530c20871f533f5/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.